 While the small beach town may get inundated with travelers during summer, the swells are definitely worth the trip.

 Best Things to Do in Spring Lake

-The wonderful surf town of Spring Lake is located on the New Jersey coastline, and it manages to attract a lot of tourists year-round for many good reasons.
-First, the roads and buildings are mostly from previous centuries and seem to transport you back in time to the Victorian era.
+This wonderful surf town is located on the New Jersey coastline, and it manages to attract a lot of tourists year-round.
+The buildings are mostly from previous centuries and seem to transport you back in time to the Victorian era.
 It’s like a blast from the past as you stroll through the gorgeous old-style streets of Spring Lake.

 Top Activities in Long Branch

 This location has become a top-rated holiday destination for many reasons that stretch beyond surfing.
 The town of Long Branch has coined the nickname “Hollywood of the East” and hosts impressive performers in a variety of categories, including music and theater.